sahsagar-google/oracle-toolkit/docs/user-guide.md

 ## Prerequisite configuration

-Before you run the tool you need to create JSON formatted configuration files for the data mount devices and the ASM disk group.
+Create JSON formatted configurations for the data mount devices and the ASM disk group.
+They can be stored in files or passed via CLI parameters.

+The [host provisinoing tool](host-provisioning.md) can configure newly-provisioned BMS hosts to run the toolkit installer, including authentication, Internet access, and local mountpoints.

-### Data mount configuration file
+### Data mount configuration

-In the data mount configuration file, you specify disk device attributes for:
+In the data mount configuration, you specify disk device attributes for:

-- Oracle software installation, which is usually mounted at /u01
+- Oracle software installation, which is usually mounted at `/u01`
-- Oracle diagnostic destination, which is usually mounted at /u02
+- Oracle diagnostic destination, which is usually mounted at `/u02`

-In the configuration file, specify the block devices (actual devices, not partitions), the mount point names, the file system types, and the mount options in valid JSON format.
+Specify the block devices (actual devices, not partitions), the mount point names, the file system types, and the mount options in valid JSON format.

-When you run the toolkit, specify the path to the configuration file by using either the `--ora-data-mounts` command line option or the `ORA_DATA_MOUNTS` environment variable.
+When you run the oracle-toolkit, specify the path to the configuration file by using either the `--ora-data-mounts` command line option or the `ORA_DATA_MOUNTS` environment variable.
 The file path can be relative or fully qualified.
 The file name defaults to `data_mounts_config.json`.
+Alternatively, pass the file content directly as JSON using `--ora-data-mounts-json` parameter.
+If both are present, `--ora-data-mounts-json` takes precedence.

-The following example shows a properly formatted JSON data mount configuration
+The following example shows a properly formatted JSON data mount configuration file:
-file:

 ```json
 [